fand/veda/README.md

 After that, add installed `glslangValidator` to your `PATH` environment variable.<br>
 In Windows, `glslangValidator` will be installed in `C:\VulkanSDK\( version )\Bin`.

-The path of `glslangValidator` can also be specified in the settings of `glsl-livecoder`.
+The path of `glslangValidator` can also be specified in the settings of `VEDA`.

-### Install `glsl-livecoder`
+### Install `VEDA`

 Just install from Atom GUI or `apm`.

-`$ apm install glsl-livecoder`
+`$ apm install veda`

 If Atom shows an error like below, try rebuilding the package from 🐞 icon on the footer.

 ```
-Failed to require the main module of 'glsl-livecoder' because it requires an incompatible native module.
+Failed to require the main module of 'veda' because it requires an incompatible native module.
 Run `apm rebuild` in the package directory to resolve.
 ```